Pakhi-7831/AmpSphere/README.md

 ## Dependencies

-The main dependencies are listed in jlr-battery-health-platform/requirements.txt and include:
+The main dependencies are listed in requirements.txt and include:

 *   streamlit
 *   pandas